Frequently Asked Questions

 There is not always a correlation between Push-out Score and type of departure.
 A high Push-out Score and an honorable departure are not mutually exclusive, perfectly possible and not all that uncommon.

 The Push-out Score is relatively high, and the manager was definitely not pushed out.
 The board even tried to persuade the manager to stay.
 How does that fit together?

 A relatively high Push-out Score indicates a high likelihood that the manager was pushed out or may have felt relatively high pressure to leave the position.
 It does not indicate that a manager was actually pushed out.
-A manager may decide to quit on his own volition in times of high pressure and stress, depending on opportunities elsewhere.
-A decision to leave the post may also be completely independent from push-out forces.
+A manager may decide to quit on their own volition in times of high pressure and stress, depending on opportunities elsewhere.
+A decision to leave the post may also be completely independent of push-out forces.
 Correlation does not imply causation.